vihdamarques/plsql-azure/README.md

 ## Requirements

-This package requires [Oracle APEX 5.1+](http://apex.oracle.com) installed in databse since it uses the packages: APEX_STRING and APEX_JSON.
+This package requires [Oracle APEX 5.1+](http://apex.oracle.com) installed in database since it uses the packages: APEX_STRING and APEX_JSON.

 ## Current Functionalities